KishoreVB70/escrowNFT-Decade/README.md

 brownie networks list
 ```

-Results if the network has been added successfully.
+This should be displayed if the network has been added successfully.

 ![networks list](images/1.png)